Expat tax break to be shortened

-The 30% ruling applies to employees who are recruited abroad and temporarily posted to the Netherlands.
-If they satisfy the conditions, they do not need to pay tax on up to 30% of their salaries.
-This government measure helps them cover additional costs resulting from temporarily working in the Netherlands, such as travel expenses, additional housing costs and day-to-day extraterritorial expenses.
+The 30% facility is available for employees who are recruited from outside the Netherlands to work here temporarily.
+If they satisfy the conditions, they need not pay tax on up to 30% of their salary.
+This government measure helps them cover additional costs resulting from working in the Netherlands, such as travel expenses, additional housing costs and day-to-day expenses.

 Reasons for the shorter duration

-The Ministry of Finance had an external consultancy agency evaluate the 30% ruling in 2017.
+The Ministry of Finance had the 30% facility evaluated by an independent consultancy in 2017.
 The evaluation concluded:

-- about 80% of the employees used the regulation for five years or less.
-Many of the remaining 20% were not posted temporarily to the Netherlands but stayed for longer periods of time;
+- about 80% of expat employees use the facility for 5 years or less.
+Many of the remaining 20% are not in the Netherlands temporarily but stay for a longer period;

-- the additional costs covered by the 30% ruling decline over the years;
+- the additional costs covered by the 30% facility decline over time;

 - a shorter 30% facility would be less expensive but still achieve the goals nearly to the same extent.